Waves of the Danube: In film

 In 1931, film director Josef von Sternberg used the melody in his film Dishonored, in which Marlene Dietrich mimed several piano performances of it.
 The tune was next used, without being credited, in the 1934 American comedy film The Circus Clown.

 Under the name of "The Anniversary Song" it was featured in Al Jolson's biographical Columbia film The Jolson Story in 1946 and the sequel Jolson Sings Again (1949), as well as in Blondie's Anniversary in 1947.
 Under the name "Waves of the Danube" the tune was used in Akira Kurosawa's 1949 film Stray Dog.

 After World War II the tune was used in 1959 in a Romanian film by Liviu Ciulei dealing with the war, titled, after the song, Valurile Dunării.
 A cover by The New Vaudeville Band was used in 1968 as the title song for cult British Hammer horror The Anniversary starring Bette Davis.
 It has also appeared in the movies Sex and the Single Girl in 1964, Mayerling in 1968, Falling in Love Again in 1980, When Father Was Away on Business in 1985, Avalon in 1990, Payback in 1999, Father and Daughter in 2000, and A Guy Thing in 2003.

 "Waves of the Danube" is used in and referred to by characters in the 1963 Soviet film Alyonka, directed by Boris Barnet, in which a newly-graduated dentist imagines her new life on the steppe accompanied by Ivanovici's melody.

-This tune was also used by the famous Indian film maker Raj Kapoor in many of his movies, all the way from Barsaat to Dharm Karm.
+This tune was also used by the Indian film maker Raj Kapoor in many of his movies, from Barsaat (1949) to Dharam Karam (1975).

 This song is also sung in the Japanese movie "Tree Without Leaves" (Rakuyoju, 1986).

-In the bibliographic film Persona Non Grata this waltz is used in one of the final acts in a dance between the protagonist Chiuge Sugihara and his wife near by an orchestra.
+In the biographical film Persona Non Grata (2015), this waltz is used in one of the final acts in a dance between the protagonist Chiune Sugihara and his wife near by an orchestra.

 On television

-The song was sung with American lyrics by Donny Most (as character Ralph Malph) on the ABC sitcom Happy Days, in the 1976 episode titled "They Shoot Fonzies Don't They?"
+The song was sung with American lyrics by Don Most (as character Ralph Malph) on the ABC sitcom Happy Days, in the 1976 episode titled "They Shoot Fonzies Don't They?"

 In books

-The song is sung by Alexander-Shura, the main character of the bestseller novel The Bronze Horseman, by Paullina Simons (2001), the night of his wedding with Tatiana, in Lazarevo.
+The song is sung by Alexander-Shura, the main character of the novel The Bronze Horseman (2001) by Paullina Simons, the night of his wedding with Tatiana, in Lazarevo.